kloimhardt/werkbank/README.md

 ## Follow up Project: Graphical puzzle

-[clj-tiles](https://github.com/kloimhardt/clj-tiles) is an online Clojure and SICM tutorial where you can [try your hands](https://kloimhardt.github.io/clj_blocks.html)on some blocks (SICM part not live yet).
+[clj-tiles](https://github.com/kloimhardt/clj-tiles) is an online Clojure and SICM tutorial where you can [try your hands](https://kloimhardt.github.io/cljtiles.html?page=freeparticle) on some blocks.

-I developed Werkbank in 2019.
-The video and tutorial, however, are still close to the best I could come up with.
-But here is a new opportunity: since SICMUtils has been ported to ClojureScript, an on-line graphical puzzle to learn SICMUtils has become feasible.
-This is the aim of the clj-tiles project.
-The main effort is to figure out suitable puzzles, which best required a feedback audience in the form of an actual physics seminar.

 ## Werkbank: Showing the virtue of Lisp without the parentheses